banque-nouveau/TripletExtractor/requirements/base.md

 1. [] Add ability to choose entity types from a list
 1. [] Add ability to choose relationship types from a list
 1. [] Add ability to choose entities and relations from a schema
-1. [] return list of triplets
+1. [X] return triplets and entity types in a dataframe with an index
-1. [] return list of triplets converted to strings as keys and original text chunk ?
+1. [X] return original text chunk in a dataframe with same index?
 1. [X] write list of triplets to disk on a bucket

 QUESTIONS
 ---------
-We will ideally send small text chunks to the triplet extractor, so we will get a csv file for each chunk
+We will ideally send small text chunks to the triplet extractor, so we expect one or more triplet

 Parameters
 ----------